drashland/drash/dexter/README.md

 ## Tutorials

-### Reusing Morgan in resource classes (or other parts of your codebase)
+### Reusing Dexter in resource classes (or other parts of your codebase)

-You can reuse Morgan in your codebase by accessing its `logger`.
-For example, if you want to use Morgan in one of your resources, then do the following:
+You can reuse Dexter in your codebase by accessing its `logger`.
+For example, if you want to use Dexter in one of your resources, then do the following:

 1. Create your `app.ts` file.